syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Floating-Window.md

 {% highlight VB %}

-'True, Enable the Hostform to Listen the keyboard event, when the docked window in Floating State.
+'True, Enable the HostForm to Listen the keyboard event, when the docked window in Floating State.

 Me.DockingManager1.ForwardMenuShortcuts=True